canonical/maas/docs/ipv6.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you configure your IPv6 cluster interface, be sure to define a static IP address range.
-This is where deployed nodes on the subnet will get their static addresses.
+Deployed nodes on the subnet will get static addresses in this range.

 IPv6 networks are normally 64 bits wide, so you can be generous with the ranges' sizes.
 It also means that you can leave the netmask field blank.

-Leave the broadcast address field blank as well.
+(There are no broadcast addresses in IPv6, so leave the broadcast address field blank as well.)

 You may want MAAS to manage DHCP and DNS, but it's not required.
 In fact nodes do not need a DHCP server at all for IPv6; MAAS configures static IPv6